-This is the fifth film collaboration between Seth Rogen and Randall Park, following Neighbors, The Interview, The Night Before and The Disaster Artist although the majority of these films, Rogen & Park don't appear onscreen together.
+This is the fifth film collaboration between Seth Rogen and Randall Park, following Neighbors, The Interview, The Night Before and The Disaster Artist.
+However, in the majority of these films, Rogen and Park don't appear onscreen together.
 See more »

 [as Fred is talking about the Northern Lights, Charlotte notices that his voice is becoming choked]

 Are you crying?

 Dancing on My Own

 Written by Robyn Carlsson (as Robyn) & Patrik Berger

 Courtesy of Konichiwa Records, LLP and Island Records Ltd. / Interscope Records

 under license from Universal Music Enterprises See more »

 Theron is a movie star of indefatigable range.
 Hell, I'd vote for her.